chaindexing/chaindexing-rs/README.md

 Example Usage:

-Indexing states of NFTs (`NftState`) for Bored Ape Yatch Club and Doodle's contracts in a Postgres DB.
+Indexing states of NFTs (`NftState`) for Bored Ape Yacht Club and Doodle's contracts in a Postgres DB.

 1. Setup state by specifying its RDBMS's(Postgres) table name and migration: